 Traditional Metal Braces

-Traditional metal braces are the most common type of braces and are more comfortable today than ever before.
+Traditional metal braces are the most common type, and are more comfortable today than ever.
 Made of high-grade stainless steel, metal braces straighten your teeth using metal brackets and wires.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.

 Clear (Ceramic) Braces

 Ceramic braces are less visible on your teeth than metal braces.
 For this reason, they are used mainly on older teenagers and adult patients who have cosmetic concerns.